 Over the last 10 to 15 years, with the increasing development of smartphones and advanced GPS, senior care has vastly improved thanks to the technology associated with these advancements.

 While older people tend to become more sedentary as the challenges of old age restrict their activities, that doesn’t mean that you can’t make exercise a part of your life or the life of a loved one.

 Few senior veterans take advantage of the numerous health, career, educational, and financial resources available to them.
 We cover the resources that can help improve comfort and quality of life.

-Heart problems are the leading cause of death in the United States.
-As we and our bodies age, these issues and diseases become more prevalent because of unavoidable factors that are symptoms of growing older.
+Heart problems are the leading cause of death in the U.S. As our bodies age, these issues become more prevalent because of unavoidable factors that are symptoms of growing older.

 While wading through Medicare and its various components can be confusing at times, this enrollment guide is designed to help smooth your way.